Compliance Guides & Building Standards

 Do you coordinate the building permit, or does that fall to me?

-What compliance certificates will I receive when the job's done?
+What compliance certificates will I receive at completion?

 In most cases, yes.
 Wet area waterproofing, electrical work, structural changes, anything requiring a building permit — all of that triggers NCC requirements.
 It’s not just new builds.
 Even work that looks cosmetic can create compliance obligations if it disturbs an existing waterproofing membrane or electrical system.
 If you’re not sure whether your scope crosses the line, a building certifier in your state can tell you before you start — which is far better than finding out mid-project.